 It's important to note though, that the word 'Forest' in this context doesn't reflect the usual meaning of the word.
 In this case, 'Forest' was used to describe an area of land that had been 'afforested' (purchased under law) and designated as land to be used for royal privileges, ie hunting.

-The name, New Forest, is a direct translation from the Norman Nova Foresta
+The name, New Forest, is a direct translation from the Norman Nova Foresta."

 Much of the New Forest is open heathland, but there are 84 sq km of Enclosures (or Inclosures).
 These are fenced off areas designated for growing trees for timber supply, including for the building of naval ships in the 18th C when the first Enclosures were created.
 The fencing was needed because of the number of animals that live wild in the Forest, who undoubtedly would be happy to nosh down on sweet little seedlings.